 The Center for Counseling is dedicated to providing quality psychological services to students of Asbury University.
 It is the intention of the Center to protect your confidential information as required by law and in keeping with your rights.
-Our standards are informed by Kentucky law.
+Our standards are based on Kentucky's law of informed consent.

 All information is private and will not be shared with anyone beyond the Center for Counseling staff.
 There may be times when a student is receiving services from both the Center for Counseling and Student Health Services .
 Information may be disclosed between these two offices under the same State statutes.

 No information, including the fact that you are receiving counseling, will be shared with relatives, professors, or university authorities without your written permission.
 The only exceptions are:

 - when there is risk of harm to the student or another person; counselors have a legal and ethical duty to do whatever is necessary to protect life;

 - when a court of law orders a counselor to release information, the counselor is bound by law to comply with such an order;

 - when the counselor is obligated by law to report suspicion of physical or sexual abuse or risk of such abuse;

 - if you are under 18 years of age, the Center for Counseling will not contact your parents, but by law parents can request information from your file with or without your written permission.

 Occasionally, situations arise which would interfere with an effective professional counseling relationship such as having a counselor as a current professor or the counselor having previous information about you from another source such as family or friends.
 In these cases, you will be assigned to a different counselor to protect your privacy and information will not be shared with the counselor with whom you have outside contact.